-For example, if you are a retailer who is purchasing items from a variety of different suppliers and have a cross-dock operation in place, you can get a full truckload of items from a supplier (e.g. containing nothing but shampoo), sort it in the cross-dock in such a way that you can get items from multiple inbound trucks, combine what you need and send a full truckload with mixed items out to your stores.
+For example, if you are a retailer who is purchasing items from a variety of different suppliers and has a cross dock operation in place, you can get a full truckload of items from a supplier (e.g. containing nothing but shampoo), sort it in the cross dock in such a way that you can get items from multiple inbound trucks, combine what you need and send a full truckload with mixed items out to your stores.
 This enables the stores to receive a full truckload of all the items they need, meaning they do not have to deal with multiple deliveries which can increase costs and increase the time needed to devote to inventory management when it comes to receiving products.
-This is where an effective cross-dock operation can help to save money in the supply chain by optimizing the shipping process.
+This is where an effective cross dock operation can help to save money in the supply chain by optimizing the shipping process.

-A real-life example of a cross-docking operation is where various retailers are receiving goods from a manufacturer that is required to be distributed across multiple stores across a national network.
-The manufacturer will firstly move this into the first cross-dock at its distribution center or warehouse where it is being separated out to be delivered to the distribution centers of different retailers.
+A real-life example of a cross docking operation is where various retailers are receiving goods from a manufacturer that is required to be distributed across multiple stores across a national network.
+The manufacturer will first move this into the first cross dock at its distribution center or warehouse where it is being separated out to be delivered to the distribution centers of different retailers.